There are tons of creativities and ideas to improve your home decor and indoor setting and one of which is to have laminate flooring on wall.

 - Add the trim work so you can come up with a finished and completed look.

 Things to Remember

-When you want to have laminate flooring on walls, there are several crucial things to bear in mind:
+When you want to have laminate flooring on wall, there are several crucial things to bear in mind:

-- You can install the laminate flooring on your walls directly on the painted or primed drywall.
+- You can install the laminate flooring on your wall directly on the painted or primed drywall.
 It ISN’T advisable to install the laminate planks over paneling or wallpaper

 - Expansion gap shouldn’t be underestimated.
 You should also consider this element when doing the wall laminate flooring.